-The course is one academic year (33 sessions) in length.
+The course is one academic year (34 sessions) in length.
 Participants are exposed to a Service College educational experience similar to that of resident students in Newport, including lectures and peer-group interaction in a seminar environment.
-Like its resident counterpart, the FSP is certified for JPME Phase I credit (see Annex D).
+Like its resident counterpart, the FSP is certified for JPME Phase I credit.